kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 **Slicing using Cura:**

-Cura is a software that converts STL files into GCODE that's used by the 3D printing.
+[Cura](https://ultimaker.com/es/software/ultimaker-cura) is a software that converts STL files into GCODE that's used by the 3D printing.

 1. Import the STL file to print.
 2. Place it in to the build plated in one plain side.
 3. Choose the orientation avoiding the largest side in the Z or Y axis.
 4. Set the layer thickness optimizing time and material.
-5. Set the temperature of the nozzle following the material recomendations.
+5. Set the temperature of the nozzle following the material recommendations.
-5. Set the build plate temperature depeding on the temperature of the room and following the material labeled recommendations.
+5. Set the build plate temperature depending on the temperature of the room and following the material labeled recommendations.
 5. Set the speed of the printing process.
 5. Set the infill to a conservative percentage to avoid material wasting, but optimizing mechanical properties of the part.
 6. Slice